HOV / HOT (Express) Lanes Frequently Asked Questions (FAQs)

 - Offers increased enforcement of the HOV Lane system

-5. How much will tolls be for METRO HOT Lanes?
+Q: How much will tolls be for METRO HOT (Express) Lanes?

-Tolls are based on time of day and the congestion level of each METRO HOT Lane.
+A: Tolls are based on time of day and the congestion level of each METRO HOT (Express) Lane.
 METRO publishes the toll rate for specific corridors prior to opening, and tolls will be

-6. Where do I access the METRO HOT Lanes?
+Q: Where do I access the METRO HOT (Express) Lanes?

-7. Can I use my EZ Tag on METRO’s HOT Lanes?
+Q: Can I use my EZ Tag on METRO’s HOT (Express) Lanes?

-Yes.
-METRO HOT Lanes users will have a choice of using Harris County EZ TAG,
+A: Yes.
+METRO HOT (Express) Lanes users will have a choice of using Harris County EZ TAG,

 TxDOT’s TxTAG or the